Katano: Climate

 Katano has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Katano is 13.9 °C. The average annual rainfall is 1456 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 3.9 °C.

 Demographics

 Per Japanese census data, the population of Katano has risen steadily over the past century.

 History

-The area of the modern city of Katano was within ancient Kawachi Province During the Heian period, the hills from Katano to part of Hirakata were called "Katano ga Hara" and were a hunting ground for the imperial family and were famous for cherry blossoms.
+The area of the modern city of Katano was within ancient Kawachi Province.
 The villages of Katano and Iwafune were established within Katano District with the creation of the modern municipalities system on April 1, 1889.
 On April 1, 1896, the area became part of Kitakawachi District, Osaka.
 The villages merged July 1, 1939 to form the town of Katano.
 Katano absorbed the neighboring village of Hoshida on April 1, 1955, and was elevated to city status on November 3, 1971.